Convex-Dev/design/papers/convex-whitepaper.md

 Convex, like other decentralised systems, depends upon a consensus algorithm to ensure that everyone agrees on a single version of the truth - this is a precondition for any decentralised economic system that needs to enforce ownership of digital assets.

-Convex allows **Blocks** consisting of multiple transactions to be submitted to the network.
+Convex allows transactions to be submitted to the network at any time, grouped into blocks by individual peers.
 In contrast to traditional blockchains, the blocks are not linked to previous blocks - there is no "chain" as such.
-Relaxing this requirement enables Convex to handle new block submissions concurrently, significantly improving performance.
+Relaxing this requirement enables Convex to handle new block submissions from multiple peers concurrently, significantly improving performance.

-The role of the consensus algorithm is to create an **Ordering** of blocks.
+The role of the consensus algorithm is to create an **ordering** of blocks.
 A stable order solves the famous "double spend" problem by ensuring that only the first transaction is able to spend any given funds or assets.
 Any later transaction that attempts to spend the same funds will fail.

 The algorithm operates by implementing a novel variant of a **Conflict-free Replicated Data Type** (CRDT), which can be proven to converge to a stable consensus through a few rounds of random gossip between Peers.
 This approach is efficient, robust to temporary failures, and provably secure even in the presence of malicious or faulty peers (i.e., it is "Byzantine Fault Tolerant" under reasonable security assumptions).